DebonairSM/eu-to-na-fila/docs/USE_CASES.md

 - Shows only essential information: position + name
 - Barber selector at bottom (only visible during queue view)
 - Clickable customer cards when barber is selected
+- "Atender" button on each customer to toggle service status
+- Back button in top-left corner (always visible) to exit kiosk mode
+- Fully responsive design that adapts to different screen sizes

 **Rotation Example**:
 ```